Welcome To CoveUMC.ORG, the Virtual home of cove united methodist church

 Cove United Methodist Church

-Knowing Christ: If you would like to talk to someone about a personal relationship with Jesus Christ, please see Pastor Darlene.
+Knowing Christ: If you would like to talk to someone about a personal relationship with Jesus Christ, please see one of the Pastors - Pastor Hartley, Pastor Jaissle or Pastor Becker.

 Cove United Methodist Church Reaches Out